 This connection (not only thematic, but also stylistic) suggests a way of understanding the historical role of literary writing as a surrogate expression of post-traumatic loss.
 While the Vip passage evokes Nabokov’s Lolita in character, situation and critical interpretation, Maxine’s orgasm in the second passage comes as the joint response to sexual stimulation and her coincidentally simultaneous vision of “the wronged soul of Lester” (2014: 259), possibly killed by Windust himself, in the shape of an—otherwise incongruent—mouse, in subtle intertextual reference to Spiegelman’s graphic-art surrogate response to the Holocaust between 1980 and 1991.
 Subtle as these references are, they should not be dismissed, even more as their postmodernist aesthetic statements are thematized into literary dialogue with Pynchon’s novel.

-Post-traumatic surrogation in postmodern aesthetics gains in subtle retrospection of strong lyrical force when confronted by the present eye-witness experience of loss.
-Yet as argued above, this subtlety is not fully revealed until later passages, when a critical, retrospective reading recognizes the “textural” elements that build into more overtly lyrical laments in.
+In Bleeding Edge, when postmodern aesthetics depict present eye-witness experiences of loss (rather than post-traumatic surrogate experiences) they gain in subtle retrospection of strong lyrical force..
+Yet as argued above, this subtlety is not fully revealed until later passages.
+It is only while going through these later passages that readers can relate them to subtle hints that inadvertently anticipated action in previous chapters and that only build into lyrical lament when considered retrospectively.

 Concerning the public sphere of surrogate trauma, a first reading of the most typically Pynchonian chapter 28 would also reveal literally erotic touches that are treated ironically.
 The chapter describes a crazy party that Maxine attends in the heights of an Italian palazzo.
 The party celebrates the financial excesses of the nineties, which are depicted as the compulsive repetition (acting out) of financial practices that would lead to the later flattening of the dotcom bubble.
 As the chapter unfolds, it adds typically Pynchonian entropic, pre-apocalyptic passages where an uncanny parallelism is constructed between pre-millennial threat of computer apocalypse and the days previous to 9/11: